 A public company is one where shares can be openly traded between members of the public.
-When companies 'go public' it means they are listed on a stock exchange, and that they have issued shares to investors.
-To do so here in Australia, companies need to lodge a prospectus with the Australian Securities Investments Commission (ASIC), and issue all potential investors with a copy of this prospectus once it has been approved by ASIC.
+When companies 'go public' it means they are listed on a stock exchange, and that they have issued shares to investors (members of the public).
+To do so here in Australia, companies need to lodge a prospectus with the Australian Securities Investments Commission (ASIC).
 Companies usually go public in order to raise funds and expand their business.

 6. What is a share portfolio?

 This refers to the collection of shares that you own at any given time.
 You can own multiple shares in multiple companies and across several industries.
 Your total collection of shares is referred to as your share portfolio.

 7. How can you make money through shares?

 There are a few ways in which investing in shares can make you money.
 These include:

 You can make money through shares if you sell your shares at a higher price than you paid for them.

 An advantage of shares is that they can usually be bought and sold very easily, and very quickly.
 In most cases, you can usually sell shares and then access the cash in just a few days.

 Unlike real estate property, there are no complicated legal processes and you can access your proceeds at settlement.
 Plus, unlike real estate property, you can always sell a portion of your share portfolio if you need extra money.